 What is Biosystems Engineering?

 The Bachelor of Science degree in Biosystems Engineering (BAE) at Oklahoma State University is a nationally accredited program along with the other engineering programs in the College of Engineering, Architecture and Technology (CEAT).
 The OSU BAE Department and its faculty are housed within the Division of Agricultural Sciences and Natural Resources (DASNR).
 The BAE Department offers one undergraduate degree program – a Bachelor of Science in Biosystems Engineering.
 Only the program name appears on a student’s diploma.
-However, each student selects one of the following three options, with the option specified on the transcript: Biomechanical, Bioprocessing and Food Processing, Environment and Natural Resources, or Pre-Med.
+However, each student selects one of the following four options, with the option specified on the transcript: Biomechanical, Bioprocessing and Food Processing, Environment and Natural Resources, or Pre-Med.

 Program Mission Statement